Skip to footer content

 $vbLabelText $csharpLabel

 The mergeable fields ({page}, {total-pages}, {url}, {date}, {time}, {html-title}, {pdf-title}) work identically in HTML headers and footers, providing dynamic content insertion without additional code.
-For comprehensive guidance on implementing various header styles, see the Headers and Footers How-To Guide.
+For guidance on implementing various header styles, see the Headers and Footers How-To Guide.

-The HTML approach particularly shines when creating branded documents.
+The HTML approach shines when creating branded documents.
 Marketing teams can provide HTML templates that developers integrate directly, ensuring pixel-perfect reproduction of approved designs.
 CSS properties like font-family, color, background-color, and border work as expected, enabling sophisticated visual treatments that would require extensive low-level code in other libraries.

 How Can You Add Headers to Existing PDF Documents?